 One of our five core values is to behave ethically.
-We are committed to not engage in bribery or any form of unethical inducement or payment including facilitation payments and 'kickbacks' and strictly prohibit our employees and suppliers from such activities.
-Suppliers must keep current, accurate, written accounts of all payments (including gifts, meals, entertainment, and anything of value) made on behalf of NWG, or from funds provided by us.
+NWG are committed to not engage in bribery or any form of unethical inducement or payment including facilitation payments and 'kickbacks' and NWG strictly prohibit its employees and suppliers from such activities.
+Suppliers must keep current, accurate, written accounts of all payments (including gifts, meals, entertainment and anything of value) made on behalf of NWG, or from funds provided by NWG.